-In order to understand Replicas in Elasticsearch, you need to have a thorough understanding of – Shards and their use in Elasticsearch.
+In order to understand replicas in Elasticsearch, you need to have a thorough understanding of shards and their use in Elasticsearch.
 While each shard contains a single copy of the data, an index can contain multiple copies of the shard.
-There are thus two types of shards, the primary shard and a copy, or replica.
-Each replica of the shard is always located on a different node, which ensures access to your data in the event of a node failure.
-In addition to redundancy and their role in preventing data loss and downtime, replicas can also help boost search performance by allowing queries to be processed in parallel with the primary shard, and therefore faster.
+There are thus two types of shards, the primary shard and a replica, or copy.
+Each replica is located on a different node, which ensures access to your data in the event of a node failure.
+In addition to providing redundancy and their role in preventing data loss and downtime, replicas can also help boost search performance by allowing queries to be processed in parallel with the primary shard, and therefore faster.

 - There are some important differences in how primary and replica shards behave.
 While both are capable of processing queries, indexing requests must first go through primary shards before they can be replicated to the replica shards.
 As noted above, if a primary shard becomes unavailable—for example, due to a node disconnection or hardware failure—a replica is promoted to take over its role.